chjkusters/Endoscopy-CNNs-vs-Transformers/README.md

 └── README.md
 ```

+## Environment
+The conda environment with the dependencies for this project are specified in "conda.yaml".

 ## Pretrained models
 The ImageNet pretrained weights are downloaded from the following links, and put under the "pretrained" folder:
 - CaraNet (Res2Net): https://github.com/Res2Net/Res2Net-PretrainedModels